aamazie/ratata/README.md

 Pikachu is some kind of another bug ai scanner that's like a combination of raticate v2.0 and ratata v3.0 to find RAT injections.
 Asks for iteration count and you can put multiple IPs into the list in the python.

+Raichu is an update to the extremely verbose and effective Raticate_V2 that should work for more domains.

 DISCLAIMER: the developers claim no responsibility or liability for the public misuse of this debugger, their property.